Jabir Herbert Muhammad: Criticism

 Muhammad has been criticized for his handling of Ali's money and for allowing him to continue boxing into "fistic old age".
-This led to suggestions of exploitation of Ali given the fighter's early indications of health issues from around 1977 onwards, when "ring doctor" Ferdie Pacheco wrote to Muhammad amongst others to recommend that Ali cease fighting, given what he saw as emerging health issues in the fighter.
-Instead Ali kept fighting for another four years, judged by many to be a major contributory factor in Ali's eventual Parkinson's syndrome diagnosis.
+However many boxing experts have argued that Muhammad secured the largest fight purses in boxing, making Ali the highest paid athlete despite the criticisms.
 Others questioned Muhammad's actual business acumen, given Ali's financial profligacy and lack of quality income generating activity post-retirement.
 Ali's financial affairs improved in the 1990s after his management was taken over largely by his wife, Lonnie Ali.
-Ali's business affairs from the 1990s onward had little or nothing to do with Muhammad.